A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Body Orientation Estimation}

-The facing orientation of people in a group activity gives important insights into their relationship and engagement with each other~\cite{cristani2011social,barua2021detecting}.
-From the human bounding box detected by 2D pose detection models, we extract the facing direction of each person in the transverse plane, whose orientation is then transformed into the study site coordinates.
-For estimating chest facing direction in a human bounding box image, we adopt the deep learning-based body orientation estimation method~\cite{wu2020mebow}.
-Wu~\etal~\cite{wu2020mebow} proposed a deep learning model that combines HRNet~\cite{sun2019deep} and ResNet~\cite{he2016deep} to predict chest facing orientation in 5\degree-intervals from human bounding box images.
-The model was trained to learn from multiple tasks, including 2D pose, 3D pose, and body orientation prediction.
-This enabled the model to learn the representation that considers 2D and 3D pose geometry and depth information for robustly estimating body orientation from 2D human bounding box images.
-Here, we define a human bounding box as a tight square region that contains a detected 2D pose from edge computing systems.
-The estimated chest orientation is represented as a 2D chest vector on a transverse plane.
-Then, the 2D chest vector in camera space is transformed to the 2D orientation in study site coordinate, $\Vec{v}^t_{world} = R_{camera \rightarrow world}\Vec{v}^t_{world}$.
-The rotation matrices, $R_{camera \rightarrow world}$, for each camera is manually defined according to the camera installation in the study site, where north is set as a reference orientation.
+Starting with the human bounding boxes obtained from 2D pose detection models, we extract the chest-facing direction of each individual within the transverse plane.
+This orientation is subsequently translated into the study space coordinate system.
+To estimate the chest-facing direction from a human bounding box image, we employ a deep learning-based method for body orientation estimation~\cite{wu2020mebow}.
+Here, we define a human bounding box as a tightly enclosed square region that encompasses a detected 2D pose from the edge computing systems.
+The resultant estimate of the chest orientation is represented as a 2D chest vector on the transverse plane.
+This 2D chest vector, initially defined in camera space, is then transformed into a 2D orientation in the study site coordinate system, denoted as $\Vec{v}^t_{world} = R_{camera \rightarrow world}\Vec{v}^t_{world}$.
+The rotation matrices, $R_{camera \rightarrow world}$, are manually determined for each camera based on the direction in which the camera is facing within the study site, with north serving as the reference orientation.